andreabedini/cabal-cache-native/README.md

       - run: cabal build all
 ```

+FIXME: mention that `cabal build` has to be the same command you use to build
+(plus `--dry-run`) otherwise you risk caching the wrong dependencies.
+This
+should not cause build failures, but will cause unnecessary recompilations.

 ## License

 You are welcome to use this under the MIT license included in the repository.